vxhl/365DaysOfData/README.md

 ## 🔰 Day 03 : ***Preprocessing Phase for Twitter Depression Project #02***

-Learnt about the preprocessing pipeline for spaCy.
-Need to go into more details with it's methods later, but for now i understand the bare bones of it.
+Learnt about the **preprocessing pipeline for spaCy**.
+Will need to go into a little more detail later, for now I understand the bare bones of it.
 - Contains the preprocessing pipeline
 - inclues language specific used for tokenization